mongodb-js/charts-embed-sdk/examples/unauthenticated/readme.md

    - Update the query **field** in `src/index.js`
    - Update the query **values** in `index.html`

-## Running this Sample
+## Running this Sample with your data

-_The following steps presume the use of npm, though yarn works as well._

-1. Ensure you have Node installed.
-You can confirm with `node --version`.
-On some operating systems, Node available as the `nodejs` binary instead.

-2. Clone the Git repository or download the code to your computer.

-3. **Optional**
-   If you do not wish to use our sample data and have completed the above steps to prepare your own chart for embedding,
+1. If you do not wish to use our sample data and have completed the above steps to prepare your own chart for embedding,
    - Open the _index.js_ file (`src/index.js`)
    - Replace the `baseUrl` string on with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
    - Replace the `chartId` string on with the chart ID you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
    - Replace `address.country` in the `setFilter` code with your whitelisted field (look for "\~REPLACE\~" in the comments)
-4. Run `npm install` to install the package dependencies.
+2. Run `npm install` to install the package dependencies.
-5. Run `npm install -g parcel-bundler` to install Parcel.
-You may need to run `sudo npm install -g parcel-bundler` if you lack permissions.
-   - Optional Parcel.js documentation https://parceljs.org/ for more information on what this is
-6. Run `parcel index.html` to launch the sample application
+3. Run `npm start` to launch the sample application

 This should create a local server running the Charts demo.
 Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.